Efficient and More Accurate Representation of Solution Trajectories in Numerical Optimal Control: The proposed scheme

-Unlike the penalty-barrier finite element method (PBF) proposed in \cite{neuenhofen2018dynamic}, which requires tailored solvers for a good performance, the problem formulation in \eqref{eqn: ResMinInterpolationAll} can be efficiently solved with the same of-the-shelf sparse NLP solver as in the case of direct collocation.
-The transcription process and the majority of the computational components can be shared between the two, and warm starting techniques can be exploited to further accelerate the computations.
+In terms of computational complexity, the proposed formulation \eqref{eqn: ResMinInterpolationAll} avoids the shortcomings as listed in Remark \ref{rem: shortcomingRM}.
+In addition, unlike the penalty-barrier finite element (PBF) method proposed in \cite{neuenhofen2018dynamic}, which requires tailored solvers for a good performance, \eqref{eqn: ResMinInterpolationAll} can be efficiently solved with the same off-the-shelf sparse NLP solvers as direct collocation.
+The transcription and the majority of the computational components can be shared between the two, and warm starting techniques can be exploited to accelerate the computations.